fioprotocol/fips/fip-5.md

   * May require wallet implementation
 * Randomize FIO Addresses - in this approach, a record is placed by the known party on the blockchain (request placed by payee, reject by payer, record send by payer), but the counter party is disclosed together with X number of other randomly selected FIO Addresses.
 Why discounted:
   * Depending on the activity of the other members in the random group, the recipient may still have to inspect a large number of requests.
 For example, what is Alice is paired in a group with Amazon, which has million requests.

-### Why do we encrypt a NBPA with three secret keys?
-Assuming we want to offer the flexibility to users to decide which user can see which NBPA, this was meant to be an alternative to encrypting NBPA for each user separately.
-For example, if a user has placed 20 NBPAs on the FIO Chain for Payer 1 and they now wanted to give the same access to Payer 2, they would need to place 20 new entries on the FIO Chain.
-With secret keys, they will place the 20 NBPAs once and then just give one secret key to Payer 1 and 1 secret key to Payer 2, reducing the amount of data that needs to be stored on chain.

-We've considered using a SLIP-44 derivation path for those keys, but it does not seem like a good approach, because there would still need to be some index that matched the keys to records on the FIO blockchain.

 ## Implementation
 ### Blockchain core